 Loading....

-This year, we have an important opportunity to get more New York grown and raised food to students across the state.
-New York’s K-12 schools serve breakfast, lunch, snacks, and afterschool meals to 2.7 million schoolchildren, providing half of their daily calories on average.
-Incorporating fresh, locally grown food into these meals through Farm to School programs is an effective way to increase access to healthy food for kids and improve their academic performance while offering new markets for New York’s farmers.
-Since 2018, the Farm to School Grant Program and 30% Initiative have worked hand in hand, promising to lead the nation in helping schools buy more local food.
+New York’s K–12 schools serve breakfast, lunch, snacks, and afterschool meals to 2.7 million schoolchildren, providing half of their daily calories on average.
+Farm to School programs are a proven way to improve children’s health and academic outcomes while creating reliable markets for New York farmers.
+Since 2018, the Farm to School Grant Program and the 30% NYS Initiative have worked hand in hand to help schools increase purchases of local food.

-An October 2025 audit by the Office of the New York State Comptroller found that only 73 out of 762 school food authorities (SFAs) outside New York City are actively participating in the program.
-Of the 253 SFAs surveyed statewide, 42% reported that the administrative challenges of tracking school lunch costs separately from other meal expenses, like breakfast and snacks, made participation difficult.
-Consequently, just $2.9 million — or 29% — of the $10 million appropriated to the program was reimbursed during the most recent school year (2024-25.)
+An October 2025 audit by the Office of the New York State Comptroller found that participation in the 30% Initiative remains limited.
+Only 73 out of 762 school food authorities (SFAs) outside New York City were actively participating.
+Among SFAs surveyed statewide, 42% cited administrative challenges—particularly tracking lunch purchases separately from breakfast and snacks—as a barrier to participation.
+As a result, just $2.9 million (29%) of the $10 million appropriated to the program was reimbursed in the 2024–25 school year.

-With just one click on the “Take Action” button, enter your information and send a customizable letter directly to your state representatives in support of strong funding for these critical programs which improve the health of our children and support our state’s farmers!
+With just one click on the “Take Action” button, enter your information and send a customizable letter directly to your state representatives urging them to support strong funding and smart, workable improvements to New York’s Farm to School programs.

 Call or Write Your State Representatives Today to Help K-12 Schools Serve More New York Grown Food to New York Kids